oropezaev/Full_Pipeline_Data_Engineering_W205/README.md

 # Final Project: Understanding User Behavior

+## Summary
+A complete pipeline is designed to stream data from a Game Aplication in a Docker container.
+The API server code consists on three actions: purchase weapons, create guilds and join existing guilds.
+As data is streaming each action is filter individually according to the type of event and written to hadoop.
+Then Hive and presto are used to query the data.
+A script designed to reandomly produce the game application output is used to test the pipeline.
+Sql queries from Presto show the effectiveness of the created pipeline.
+Different commands are executed simultaneausly on different terminals.

+## Objectives

 - You're a data scientist at a game development company

 - Your latest mobile game has two events you're interested in tracking: `buy a